cosmos/sdk-tutorials/academy/3-my-own-chain/migration.md

   voter: cosmos1hj2x82j49fv90tgtdxrdw5fz3w2vqeqqjhrxle
 ```

-See how much you have to wait for the chain to reach the end of the voting period:
+See how long you have to wait for the chain to reach the end of the voting period:

 <CodeGroup>